Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 ```

 These should all run on x86 CPUs that support AVX2 and BMI2 instructions (so modern Intel and AMD CPUs).
-Many functions are not written in a cross-platform way, since I'm too lazy to do so for mere test programs.
+Note that many functions are not written in a cross-platform way.

 **Warning: there is a lot of unsafe code!
 Your eyes may trick you into thinking that the code is written
 in C. No, it is (unfortunately) 100% organic Rust.
 Read it at your own risk.**